tobyweston/blog/astro/src/content/blog/2012-06-10-http-simple.md

     context.assertIsSatisfied();
 }
 ```
 Or here where we expect a HTTP `POST` to submit a URL form encoded body to add some stock.
 In the example, the form parameter we're expecting should look like `stock=%7Bsome%3A+json+message%7D`.
-Notice how [bad.robot.repo](http://robotooling.com/maven/) avoids this complexity.

 ``` java
 public void anotherExample() throws Exception {